Why do osteoporotic bones fracture?

-You can reduce bone loss and lower your risk of fracture by modifying your lifestyle and taking medication, if your doctor prescribes it.
-Make sure you are getting enough calcium and vitamin D and you are exercising regularly.
-In addition, avoid smoking and excessive drinking.
+You can reduce bone loss and your risk of fracture by changing your lifestyle and taking medication as prescribed by your doctor.
+Make sure you get enough calcium and vitamin D, and that you exercise regularly.
+Furthermore, refrain from smoking and excessive drinking.

-Apart from bone loss, injury is another reason why bones may break.
-More than 90% of hip fractures are a result of falling.
-There are many things that can make a person more likely to fall – these include muscle weakness, poor balance, physical disability, chronic illnesses such as arthritis, decreased vision, and even depression.
-Heavy alcohol use, inappropriate footwear or clothing, and hazards in your home such as slippery surfaces and lack of handrails can also lead to falls.
+Aside from bone loss, injury is another cause of bone fractures.
+Falling is the cause of more than 90% of hip fractures.
+Many factors can increase a person’s risk of falling, including muscle weakness, poor balance, physical disability, chronic illnesses such as arthritis, decreased vision, and even depression.
+Heavy alcohol consumption, inappropriate footwear or clothing, and hazards in your home, such as slick surfaces and a lack of handrails, can all contribute to falls.

-If you have osteoporosis, it is important that you take precautions to avoid falling and causing injury to your bones.
-Below are some things you can do to prevent falls:
+If you have osteoporosis, you should take precautions to avoid falling and injuring your bones.
+Some things you can do to avoid falling are as follows:

 - exercise regularly, and focus especially on exercises that strengthen your muscles and improve your balance (e.g. Tai Chi)